29 Galley Kitchens That’ll Inspire You to Make the Most of a Small Space

-Squeezing past roommates to get to the fridge or arguing with your partner about where to store the mixer may be what you think of when you hear galley kitchen.
-These spaces are infamous for their narrow walkways and, oftentimes, lack of space, but if your home includes this style, don’t fret, there are quite a few surprising ways to configure it to make it just as spectacular as any other cooking space.
+When you think of a galley kitchen, the first words to come to mind are likely “cramped,” “tight,” and “narrow.”
+But if your home includes this type of small kitchen, don’t fret; there are quite a few surprising ways to configure it to make it just as spectacular as any other dreamy cooking space.

-Below, a variety of galley kitchens that prove these layouts are far more workable than you might think.
+Below, 29 galley kitchens that prove these small layouts are far more workable than you might think.

 The perky green paint color in the kitchen from this Seattle home is so eye-catching, you’ll never even realize it’s a galley kitchen with tight quarters.